OmarShafie/hadith/README.md

 - Populate Hadiths in Link in a table

 Next Steps (I know how to do):
-- *uniform grades
   - tool tips!!
 - Color links based on narration term (صيغ التخمل)
 - highlight Tadlees
+-footer
+- encoding utf8 unicode standard ح
+- adjusted min node size
+Form is drawer
 - Sanad Search (squence of rawi's) - Regex Search/ Bool Search
 - search for rawi by name
 - *Information Retrieval: search for hadith (content)then select list of wanted ahadith

 Possible feature (possible, but not now):
 -transliterate names
-- Dark theme
+- light - Dark theme
+- responsivness
 - *Scraping: Get more resource data/books.
 Scale to all avaible Sunnah Books.
   - Collapse nodes
   - view top down rather than left right